- Was the Supreme leader of North Korea from 1994-2011

 During his reign, Kim continued his father’s personal philosophy of Juche, a code of diplomatic and economic “self-reliance” closely related to Stalinism, which the father had instituted as a check against excessive Soviet or Communist Chinese influence on his nation.
 In the 1980s, Juche resulted in North Korea severing most of its trading ties, including ties with China and the USSR.
 Concurrently, a state-controlled economy impeded agricultural production.

-A devastating famine struck North Korea in the 1990s (peaking between 1995-1997) as a result of decades of economic mismanagement, resource misallocation, poor industrial and agricultural productivity, the disappearance of previously lucrative markets following the Soviet Union’s collapse, and the government’s massive military expenditures.
+North Korea experienced a devastating famine that peaked between 1995-97.
+It resulted not only from the aforementioned floods and drought, but also from decades of economic mismanagement, poor resource allocation, abysmal industrial and agricultural productivity, the disappearance of previously lucrative markets following the Soviet Union’s demise, and the government’s massive military expenditures.
 This famine claimed an estimated 2 to 3 million lives (out of a population of perhaps 22 million) and forced the country to rely heavily on international aid to feed its population while Kim continued to funnel all available funds into the maintenance of his million-man army.
 The few visitors who managed to make their way into the country bore witness to the devastation and brought back reports of children eating grass to survive.
 Refugees told stories of cannibalism, with families protecting the bodies of deceased relatives lest they be consumed by starving neighbors.

 While his people starved, Kim Jong-Il denied himself few pleasures.
 His taste for expensive drink ran to a cellar stocked with 10,000 French wines.
 While North Koreans survived on the equivalent of $900 per year, Kim spent $700,000 annually just on his beloved Hennessy cognac.
 Even as North Korea appealed to the UN for food relief, Kim retained a personal sushi chef and enjoyed rare delicacies like shark-fin soup.
 While traveling on his personal train, he had live lobsters flown in at stops along the way.